Susanne Yelin

 Susanne F. Yelin (born 1968) is a German physicist specializing in theoretical quantum optics and known for her work in quantum coherence and superradiance.
 She is a professor of physics at the University of Connecticut, a professor of physics in residence at Harvard University, and vice director of the Max Planck/Harvard Research Center for Quantum Optics.

 Education and career

-Yelin earned a diploma in physics from the University of Stuttgart in 1994, and completed her doctorate (Dr. rer. nat.) from the Ludwig Maximilian University of Munich in 1998 while also working as a visiting student researcher at Texas A&M University.
+Yelin earned a diploma in physics from the University of Stuttgart in 1994, and completed her doctorate (Dr. rer. nat.) from LMU Munich in 1998 while also working as a visiting student researcher at Texas A&M University.

 After postdoctoral research at the Massachusetts Institute of Technology, Center for Astrophysics | Harvard & Smithsonian, and Solid State Scientific Corporation, she joined the University of Connecticut faculty in 2002.
 She has also been a research affiliate at the Center for Astrophysics | Harvard & Smithsonian since 2002, and joined Harvard University as a senior research fellow in 2010.
+At Harvard University she serves as the faculty advisor for the Harvard College Quantum Computing Association, an undergraduate student organization aimed at exploring the interdisciplinary applications of quantum science.

+She also acts as a co-editor for the Elsevier scholarly book series Advances in Atomic, Molecular and Optical Physics, a publication dedicated to compiling comprehensive reviews of rapid theoretical and experimental developments in the disciple.

+In discussions regarding the future quantum technologies, Yelin has publicly advocated for scientific realism.